Richard Sharp (banker): Inquiry and resignation

+Heppinstall's report was published on 28 April 2023 and Sharp submitted his resignation, which took effect on 27 June 2023.
+The Culture Secretary Lucy Frazer thanked him for his work and noted that he was "held in high regard by the BBC board".

+Rowson cartoon

+On 29 April 2023 The Guardian apologised and removed a cartoon by Martin Rowson, which depicted Sharp in an unfavourable light and was described as containing anti-Semitic tropes, from their website, saying it "does not meet our editorial standards".
+The historian Simon Sebag Montefiore called it a "repellent explicitly racist cartoon".
+Rowson himself also apologised, via Twitter.

 Personal life

-In 1987, Richard Sharp married Victoria Hull, an American and fellow Goldman Sachs banker, in Connecticut.
+Richard Sharp is Jewish.
+In 1987, he married Victoria Hull, an American and fellow Goldman Sachs banker, in Connecticut.
 They have three children together.
 In October 2008, the couple were living in Kensington, and had an estimated net worth of £500 million.
-They divorced, and some time after 2014, Hull married British investment banker Sir Simon Robey.
 Sharp also has a daughter from a second marriage that has also ended.

-Sharp has given more than £400,000 to the Conservative Party, and £35,000 to the Quilliam think tank via his charity, the Sharp Foundation.
+Between 2001 and 2019 Sharp gave around £410,000 to the Conservative Party, over 90% of that amount between 2004 and 2010, and £35,000 to the Quilliam think tank via his charity, the Sharp Foundation.
 When asked why he donated to Quilliam, Sharp said he was impressed by founder Maajid Nawaz's "efforts to combat radicalism and extremism".